swcwsncyt/mastermind/README.md

 >
 > Game mode
 > 1. Click on the Normal or Extreme mode should empty the board and generate a new random answer
+> 2. Mode change when there is entry on the board should also empty board and generate a new random answer

 [Back to Top](#mastermind)